-Students are introduced to concepts necessary for designing, implementing and using data base systems.
+Students study concepts necessary for designing, implementing and using data base systems.
 Students are also exposed to some advanced concepts, such as intelligent user interfaces and distributed and object-oriented data bases.

 Networks and Distributed Systems

-In this track, the students are introduced to general principles of computer communication, network architectures and programming using TCP/IP protocols.
-Students also study issues relating to distributed computing.
+Students study general principles of computer communication, network architectures and programming using TCP/IP protocols. distributed computing design issues, and network based operating systems.

 Scientific Software Development

-This track equips the students with numerical techniques for solving various scientific problems.
-Students study numerical analysis, queuing theory, and modeling and simulation.
+Students study numerical techniques for solving various scientific problems.
+Topics include numerical analysis, queuing theory, and modeling and simulation.